-Forex pairs, including emerging market currencies such as the Brazilian real, Russian ruble and Chinese renminbi, are often more volatile than those containing currencies from more developed nations.
+Forex pairs including emerging market currencies – such as the Brazilian real, Russian ruble and Chinese renminbi – are often more volatile than those containing currencies from more developed nations, due to the effects of rapid economic change on currency valuations.
+Here we take a look at some of the biggest emerging market currencies and how you can trade them.

 USD/BRL (US dollar to Brazilian real): 2014-2018